Shipped in 2024

 Challenge

-Food icons and simple description turn wine selection into dinner planning
+Food-pairing icons turned wine shopping into dinner planning

 Key Learnings

-Multilingual AI requires cultural adaptation, not just word translation
+Multilingual AI requires cultural adaptation, not just translation

 After launch, user behavior evolved.
 Initially, beginners needed structured guidance through choices, but as they became familiar with the system, they started entering complete requests upfront.
 I adapted by allowing direct input alongside guided flows and added 'I don't know' options for uncertain beginners